FILM REVIEWS

-Hitchcock’s fifty-third feature–and last work (he died in 1980)–is unfortunately much misunderstood and still underappreciated.
+Family Plot, Hitchcock’s fifty-third–and last feature (he died in 1980)–is unfortunately much misunderstood and still underappreciated.

 No surprisingly, the scribe is Ernest Lehman, who had earlier penned another brilliant film, “North by Northwest,” here loosely adapting to the screen the novel “The Rainbird Pattern” by Victor Canning.

-The tale is multi-generational in narrative structure and multi-national in casting, blending the conventions of various genres and mixing American and British players, younger and older thespians, such as the legendary actress Cathleen Nesbitt.
+The tale is multi-generational in narrative structure, and multi-national in casting, blending the conventions of various genres and mixing American and British players, younger and older thespians, such as the the legendary vet actress Cathleen Nesbitt.

-Nesbitt plays Miss Julia Rainbird, an old, rich woman who tries to locate her long-lost, sole surviving heir- nephew.
-Early on she declares, “I am 78 years old and I want to go to my grave with calm conscience.”
+Nesbitt plays Miss Julia Rainbird, an old, rich woman who tries to locate her long-lost, sole surviving heir-nephew.

-In a parallel plot, we are introduced to a couple of American actors, Barbara Harris, who plays a spiritualist called Blanche (she’s actually a phony medium), and Bruce Dern, as her boyfriend, a cab-driver named George Lumley, who is actually an aspiring actor.
+In a parallel plot, we are introduced to two American actors, Barbara Harris, who plays a spiritualist called Blanche (she’s actually a phony medium), and Bruce Dern, as her boyfriend, a cab-driver named George Lumley, who is actually an aspiring actor.

-In another subplot, we meet another bizarre couple, Arthur Adamson (William Devane), a jewelry merchant, and his girlfriend Fran (Karen Black), a due engaged in kidnapping and robberies.
+In another subplot, we meet another bizarre couple, Arthur Adamson (William Devane), a jewelry merchant, and his girlfriend Fran (Karen Black), a duo engaged in kidnapping and robberies.

 Some recurring Hitchcock themes run through the narrative.
 Like “To Catch a Thief” and “Marnie,” there is a connection between theft and sexuality.
 Except there is greater self-consciousness about it: Fran feels sexually aroused when engaging in stealing and kidnapping.

-With no exception, all the characters assume false identities, names, and appearances, and they are heavily engaged in role-playing.
+With no exception, all the characters assume false identities, fake names, and appearances, heavily engaged in role-playing.

 Stylistically, the movie is marked by symmetry.
 The first and last images are the same: Close-up of Blanche at night.